Skip to main content

 • Model properties: Configure pricing settings specific to each model.
 The structure varies based on the charge model you select.

 • Minimum amounts: Set minimum charges per metric.
-If usage-based charges fall below this amount, you charge the minimum instead.
+If usage-based charges are less than this amount, you charge the minimum instead.

-Minimum commitment Plan-level minimum: Set an optimal minimum amount that customers must pay each billing period.
+Minimum commitment Plan-level minimum: Set an optimal minimum amount that customers pay each billing period.
 Customers pay this amount even if their actual usage costs less.
 This gives you a guaranteed baseline revenue for your plan.
-When usage-based charges fall below the minimum commitment, PayPal adds an extra fee to bring the total to the minimum committed value.
+When usage-based charges are less than the minimum commitment, PayPal adds an extra fee to bring the total to the minimum committed value.
 You can also set a custom invoice display name to choose how this extra fee appears on customer invoices.

 3. Create pricing plan

-Use a valid access token and send a POST request to /v1/commerce/billing/plans with all required request parameters including plan name, unique code, billing cycle, fixed recurring fee, and usage-based charges that reference existing metrics.
+Use a valid access token and make a POST call to the /v1/commerce/billing/plans endpoint with all required request parameters including plan name, unique code, billing cycle, fixed recurring fee, and usage-based charges that reference existing metrics.
 On successful plan creation, the PayPal server returns a plan ID.
 The structure of your request depends on which pricing model you want to implement.
 The basic plan structure remains the same, but the usage_based_charges[].properties object varies based on your selected charge model.

 Standard charge model example